KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession4/class_exercises/part_6_branching_and_the_art_of_collaboration.md

 6. In Git Bash or iTerm2 make sure you are in your _VersionControl_ directory.
 If you are anywhere else change directories to the _VersionControl_ directory.

-7. Clone the repository and `cd` into it.
+7. Clone the forked repository and `cd` into it.

 8. Use the issue number from step 4, make a new branch.
 In Git Bash or iTerm2, type `git checkout -b issue-##` to do this replacing ## with your issue number.